-Systemic problems such as poverty, global health, environmental degradation, and basic education also have political and technical dimensions that cannot be solved by a simple one-off approach.
-Research universities are uniquely positioned to close knowledge gaps by finding new ways to develop and implement comprehensive solutions through integrative research and educational innovation.
+A simple one-off approach cannot solve systemic problems with political and technical dimensions—poverty, global health, environmental degradation, and basic education—however, research universities are uniquely positioned to close knowledge gaps by finding new ways to develop and implement comprehensive solutions through integrative research and educational innovation.

 Through the Advanced Leadership Initiative, Harvard is seeking to tap the experience of a socially conscious generation of leaders.
 ALI aims to help redirect and broaden these leaders' skills to fill these critical gaps in solving major social issues.

 Starting in January 2009, a select group of ALI Fellows from diverse sectors with a track record of achievement and accomplishment have come to Harvard for the ALI Fellowship program.
 The program helps them to transition from their primary income-earning careers and prepare for their next phase plan as change agents for society.